 The wireless signal range is inherently limited on a wireless meat probe because it is transmitting a signal from inside a cooking chamber enclosed by various metals or materials.

 That is why most of these probes have a very short wireless signal distance of under 10 to 15 feet to a phone or docking station.

 They will then state a considerably longer wireless range in their marketing, but that is the range from the docking station to your phone.

-This signal range is still determined by the amount of obstructions and the Bluetooth ability of your mobile device.
+This signal range is still determined by the number of obstructions and the Bluetooth ability of your mobile device.

 Most Bluetooth signals will cut out after 20 to 30 feet or a few walls in between devices.

-The MeatStick X, Yummly Smart Wireless Thermometer, and the Maverick Stake are all Bluetooth only devices.
+The Yummly Smart Wireless Thermometer and the Maverick Stake are Bluetooth-only devices.